 The record contains no evidence of physical harm to anyone.
-The preponderance of the evidence shows that only one person was exposed unaware to intact lead-based
+The

 &lt;sup>2 Contrary to the Department's argument, Respondents have no burden to prove the absence of injury.
 The Director of the Office of Lead Hazard Control is required by 24 C.F.R. §30.80 to consider whether the public has suffered any injury as a part of the decision whether to seek a civil money penalty.
 Therefore, the burden to prove injury as an element in a prosecution for civil money penalties rests on the Department, not on Respondents.
 In the absence of evidence of injury, it must be assumed that none occurred.